 My body is starting to feel better.
 I am ready to up the exercise.
 I reacquaint myself with Jane Fonda’s 1982 workout.
 I never thought I would be “making it burn” ever again.
 This time around, it is not a chore; I am loving it.
 I haven’t progressed passed the beginners version, it is more than enough.
 I celebrate the stiffness of exercise and find yoga and Pilates routines I can do at home.
 My body is transforming.
 I am starting to lose my “batwings,” but more importantly, I am feeling strong, flexible, and vibrantly healthy.
 I am developing muscles and getting toned.
 Woman Diver, here me roar – I am scuba strong.

 Giant stride -meditate more

 I now meditate morning and night.
 I find meditation comes naturally as I dive, submerged and weightless.
-On land meditation was something I should do; now it is an integral part of my life, something I want and need to do.
-Meditation slows my racing mind, grounds and relaxes me.
+On-land meditation was something I should do; now, it is an integral part of my life, something I want and need to do.
+Meditation slows my racing mind, and grounds and relaxes me.